Scam of the Week – GandCrab Ransomware

 Once purchased, the buyer becomes a member of the extended GandCrab network and any money made through victimising unsuspecting users is split between the developers and buyers on a 60:40 ratio.

 The buyers, however, have the option to increase their shares up to 70 percent if they can breach a larger number of computers successfully.
 The scam has proved so lucrative to cybercriminals that they’ve even released a video on YouTube taking the buyers through the ransomware set up process.

 Interestingly, there are few restrictions on where the users can operate, and they are prohibited from targeting citizens of countries in the former Soviet Union.
 This is most likely a result of the developers and the servers being located in these countries.

 The ransomware works by infecting a victim’s computer via “The HoeflerText font wasn’t found” pop-ups.
 Once the ransomware is delivered, it starts data encryption and locks file types by opening the .GDCB file extension to each of them.

 It also creates a GDCB-DECRYPT.txt file as a ransom note.
 It instructs the victim to pay 1.54 DASH ransom and instructs them to contact the developers via [random_name)@cdkconstruction.org email address.
-The virus is also distributed through malicious emails which contain a PDF or DOC, which create an exploit file (sct5.txt).
+The virus is also distributed through malicious emails that contain a PDF or DOC, which creates an exploit file (sct5.txt).